 The Family Law Act says that you must participate or try to participate in FDR before you can make an application to the Court for parenting orders, unless an exception applies.
-An example of an exception is when there has been domestic, family or sexual violence (DFSV) or if there is urgency, such as the unauthorised removal of a child.
+An example of an exception is when there has been DFSV or if there is urgency, such as the unauthorised removal of a child.
 You should seek legal advice about whether an exception applies in your circumstances.